 Those statements were based on lies.
 There must have been a part of what I said the night before that was based on my truth…. is was just something I shouldn’t have shared, but alcohol gave me permission….. permission to be the worst version of me.
 And as long as I continued to drink, yes, I WOULD do it again.
 Alcohol was my worst enemy –

 Being honest with myself was important.
 The thing about fitting the profile of the classic “high functioning alcoholic”, is that the “high functioning” part is real.
 I WAS!
 Are you?
 Do you want to manage your drinking, because you probably can for a while, on and off, now and then?
 Your high-functioning drive will convince you, that you can set the rules and then enforce them.
 Sigh, that’s the hard part, the enforcement of sober rules when consuming alcohol.

-It is scary to think of a world with booze, but be bold and believe: It DOES exist!
+It is scary to think of a world without booze, but be bold and believe: It DOES exist!

 Plan your weekend without the wine.
 Be ready for the wine witch/ Beerelzabub/ the Vodka Vampire to tap you on the shoulder again, whispering that you deserve “one”.
 Have your Club soda, or kombucha, or decaf coffee at the ready.
 Buy some chocolate or ice cream; make a cheese plate or a charcuterie.
 Plan something tonight that doesn’t involve wine- take your pup on an evening walk, with or without family.
 If walking solo, find some Quit Lit podcasts to listen to.
 Plan tomorrow morning…. what do you want to wake up and do?

 Family project?
 Clean out the garage?
 Rake leaves?
 Put up Christmas decorations?
 Rearrange the family room?
 Trip to Goodwill?
 Whatever it is, make your list.

 Because alcohol?
 Well if you’re like me, high functioning or not, it is your poison, and you deserve better.